-If a short circuit occurs in this configuration, the shorted channel powers down, and its output is clamped to ground via a resistance of approximately $4 \, k\Omega$.
-At this time, the output of the amplifier is also disconnected from the output pin.
-The short-circuit event is signaled to the user via the overcurrent (OC_x) bits, and the power-up (PU_x) bits indicate which channels have powered down.
+If a short circuit occurs in this configuration, the shorted channel powers down and its output is clamped to ground via a resistance of approximately 4 k Ω .
+Also, at this time, the output of the amplifier is disconnected from the output pin.
+The shortcircuit event is signaled to the user via the overcurrent bits (OC_x), while the power-up bits (PU_x) indicate which channels have powered down.
 After the fault is rectified, the channels can be powered up again by setting the PU_x bits.